 |Operator of a school that fails to post signs and fulfill other responsibilities under the Act

 |Individual selling vapour products in school

 This information is intended as a swift reference only and should not be considered to be legal advice.
-For specific information on vaping laws in schools, contact your local Saskatchewan Health Authority public health office.
+For specific information on smoking and vaping laws in schools, contact your local Saskatchewan Health Authority public health office.